 Generally, avoid sexual contact (including kissing) if you or your partner has an outbreak, and always use a barrier like a dental dam.

 HPV can be spread through skin to skin contact, including by hands.
 HPV causes genital warts and can also cause cervical cancer, so learn more about preventing it through things like vaccination!

 Trichomoniasis can be passed between during any sexual activity that involves the exchange of vaginal fluid.
 For some people it is symptomless, but for others they will experience frothy discharge, pain when peeing, vulval soreness, and sometimes an unpleasant vaginal odor.

 Chlamydia and Gonorrhoea

-Chlamydia and gonorrhoea are both caused by bacteria, which can infect the cervix, rectum, throat and urethra.
+Chlamydia and gonorrhea are both caused by bacteria, which can infect the cervix, rectum, throat and urethra.
 There may be a discharge, but usually there are no symptoms.
 It’s treated by antibiotics, but If they aren’t treated, the bacteria may lead to an infection in the fallopian tubes and infertility.
-Chlamydia and gonorrhoea can be passed through shared sex toys, hands, and by rubbing vulvas together.
+Chlamydia and gonorrhea can be passed through shared sex toys, hands, and by rubbing vulvas together.

 So How Can I Avoid These STIs?

 There are a few ways lesbian and bisexual women can have safer sex to avoid STIs.
 However, one of the most important things you can do is get tested frequently if you’re having sex with new partners.
 As you may have noticed, a lot of STIs don’t always have symptoms – in fact, the most common symptom is no symptoms at all!